Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
-         Version numbering must follow the Semantic Versioning [[SemVer]] model to prevent breaking changes when releasing new API versions.
+         Version numbering MUST follow the Semantic Versioning [[SemVer]] model to prevent breaking changes when releasing new API versions.
 Release versions are formatted using the <code>major.minor.patch</code> template (examples: 1.0.2, 1.11.0).
-Pre-release versions may be denoted by appending a hyphen and a series of dot separated identifiers (examples: 1.0.2-rc.1, 2.0.0-beta.3).
-When releasing a new version which contains backwards-incompatible changes, a new major version must be released.
-Minor and patch releases may only contain backwards compatible changes (e.g. the addition of an endpoint or an optional attribute).
+Pre-release versions MAY be denoted by appending a hyphen and a series of dot separated identifiers (examples: 1.0.2-rc.1, 2.0.0-beta.3).
+When releasing a new version which contains backwards-incompatible changes, a new major version MUST be released.
+Minor and patch releases MAY only contain backwards compatible changes (e.g. the addition of an endpoint or an optional attribute).
       </dd>
       <dt>Implications</dt>
       <dd>